dynatrace-oss/koney/docs/ALERT_SINKS.md

 1. Open the **'Access Tokens'** app in your Dynatrace environment
 2. Create a new access token with scope `openpipeline.events_security`.
 Follow the [official documentation](https://docs.dynatrace.com/docs/shortlink/api-authentication#token-format-prefixes) for more information.
-3. Store the created token and your [environment ID](https://docs.dynatrace.com/docs/shortlink/monitoring-environment#environment-id) in a `Secret` resource in the `koney-system` namespace
+3. Store the created token and your [environment ID](https://docs.dynatrace.com/docs/shortlink/monitoring-environment#environment-id) in a `Secret` resource in the same namespace as Koney (default: `koney-system`).

 ```yaml
 kubectl create secret generic -n koney-system dynatrace-api-token \